Video: How to teach your child to ride a bike – updated

 Use a balance bike or take the pedals and stabilisers off a normal bike to start with.

-Make sure the rider can reach the brake levers and can put their feet comfortably on the ground when seated on the saddle.
-Lower the saddle if necessary to the lowest setting.
+Make sure the trainee can reach the brake levers and can put their feet comfortably on the ground when seated on the saddle.
+If necessary, lower the saddle to the lowest setting.

 They should practise stopping the bike a couple of times by giving both brakes a gentle squeeze.

-Now the rider knows how to stop, ask them to get on the bike by squeezing the brakes together to hold it steady, then swinging a leg over the saddle.
+Now the learner knows how to stop, ask them to get on the bike by squeezing the brakes together to hold it steady, then swinging a leg over the saddle.

-It is a good idea to always ask the rider to stand and mount on the lefthand side of the bike, as this is the side that is usually away from any traffic.
+It is a good idea to always ask the trainee to stand and mount on the left-hand side of the bike, as this is the side that is usually away from any traffic.

-The rider’s weight should be on the back of the saddle as this is where their centre of gravity should be.
+The child’s weight should be on the back of the saddle as this is where their centre of gravity should be.

 They should sit up straight and relax their arms and hands – the handlebars are for steering, not for clinging on to!

-Ask the rider to let go of the brakes and start scooting.
+Ask the learner to let go of the brakes and start scooting.
 They should use the bike like a hobby horse and push along the ground using their feet.
 Encourage them to keep their fingers on the brake levers so they can stop whenever they want.

-Tell them to look up and where they want to go, rather than down at the ground – this is a bad habit to get into.
+Tell them to look forward, in the direction they want to go, rather than down at the ground – this is a bad habit to get into.

-Practise stopping and starting a few times, making sure the rider is using the brakes to stop, rather than their feet
+Practise stopping and starting a few times, making sure the learner is using the brakes to stop, rather than their feet.

 Keep up the encouragement, even if progress seems slow.